 - Roster start times in 15-minute windows.
 Instead of staff either starting at 5pm or 5:30pm, include 5:15pm.

-- Include all addons in a costed roster.
-A roster must include Super Contributions, Workers Compensation and Payroll tax (if applicable).
+- Include all add-ons in a costed roster.
+A roster must include pension and provident fund contributions, workers compensation and payroll tax (if applicable).

-- Roster based upon a dollar value, not based upon the number of people required each shift.
+- Roster based upon a rand value, not based upon the number of people required each shift.

 - Consider the weather of the upcoming week

 - When changes are made to a roster, ensure the staff member replacing is of the same skill set and hourly rate.